-You can also apply a heat-protecting oil like Hair Strengthening & Protection Oil to wet hair before blow drying to mitigate some of the damage caused by hot tools.
+You can also apply a heat-protecting oil like Split Fix™ Hair Oil to wet hair before blow drying to mitigate some of the damage caused by hot tools.

 How to Use Hair Oil to Combat Frizz & Protect Hair from UV & Pollution

-To protect against damage from UV rays and pollution, apply a small amount of Hair Defense & Hydration Mist over dry hair.
+To protect against damage from UV rays and pollution, apply a small amount of Sun Defense Hair Mist over dry hair.
 The secret lies in the ingredient, Phytessence™ French Oak Extract, an antioxidant-rich compound that acts as a natural UV filter plus other plant-based moisturizing ingredients.

 Want to DIY?
 To make your own hair protection spray, mix 1 tablespoon each of your favorite oils such as olive oil, coconut oil, sunflower oil and shea butter with ½ cup of water and spray on hair whenever you need some UV protection.

 How to Use Hair Oil: Common Mistakes to Avoid

 Watch out for these common errors when applying oil to your hair!

 How to Use Hair Oil Mistake #1: Applying Oil Too Close to Your Roots & Scalp

 If you have fine or straight hair, applying oil too close to your roots can leave your hair looking lank and lifeless.
 Why?
 Because your scalp produces a natural oil called sebum.
 Since your roots are close to your scalp, they’re already well-moisturized with sebum.
 Adding any oil on top will just weigh down your hair.
 Plus, applying oil to your scalp can clog pores, leading to breakouts and even hair loss.